-The financial soundness valuation basis is prescribed by PGN104 - Valuation of long-term insurers - and uses best estimate assumptions regarding future experience together with compulsory and discretionary margins for prudence and deferral of profit emergence.
+The financial soundness valuation basis is prescribed by SAP104 - Calculation of the Value of the Assets, Liabilities and Capital Adequacy Requirement of Long-Term Insurers - and uses best estimate assumptions regarding future experience together with compulsory and discretionary margins for prudence and deferral of profit emergence.
 For IFRS reporting purposes, this basis is used for the valuation of insurance contracts and investment contracts with discretionary participation features (DPF).